SanjnaPuthran/Python/README.md

 Go to https://repo.anaconda.com/archive/  =>
 Download => Anaconda3-2018.12-Windows-x86_64.exe

-For this tutorial purpose on windows 64 bit
+This version is for windows 64 bit.
+Please feel free to download any version.
+At the time of coding we used the above version.

-Open Spyder and start coding !!!
+In Start bar serach Spyder and start coding !!!

 Happy Learning :D